 Whatever we judge, we attract.
 When people and/or circumstances push our buttons, occasionally it may not be a reflection our current state as described in the first mirror.
 If we determine the uncomfortable state we experience is not a self-reflection, then judgment may be involved.
 The Mirror of Judgment states whatever we judge at that moment will activate this mirror.

 3. The Mirror of Our Lost Love.

-The Mirror of Lost Love states that we will have an electrical/magical attraction to those people, who embody what we have lost, abandoned or given away.
+The Mirror of Our Lost Love states that we will have an electrical/magical attraction to those people, who embody what we have lost, abandoned or gave away.
 When an innocent soul activates an intoxicating attraction, consider their qualities you admire most.
 Then embody them yourself.
-This is how positive reflections can be a gentle reminder of from a loving universe through the gentle reflections from the Mirror of Lost Love.
+This is how positive reflections can be a subtle reminder from a loving universe through the gentle reflections from the Mirror of Our Lost Love.